The Urgent Fight Against Plastic Pollution in the UK

 What Causes Plastic Pollution in the UK?

-The UK throws away around 1.7 million tonnes of plastic annually, and a significant portion ends up in rivers, estuaries, and ultimately our oceans.
-Everyday items like wet wipes, plastic wrappers, cotton buds, and bottles are flushed, dropped or discarded miles inland.
+The UK throws away around 1.7 million tonnes of plastic annually.
+A significant portion ends up in rivers, estuaries, and ultimately our oceans.
+Everyday items like wet wipes, plastic wrappers, cotton buds, and bottles are flushed, dropped, or discarded miles inland.
 These are then carried by water systems into marine ecosystems where they persist for centuries.

 Microplastics and the Invisible Threat